 The City Council is served by several commissions.
 These advisory groups are composed of residents appointed by the Council.
 Many recommendations taken by a commission are then heard and acted upon by the City Council.
 Recruitment for commission members is a continuous process open to any City of Woodland resident.
-For more information go to Commissions Page.
+For more information go to Boards and Commissions page.